What is Mind Lab?

 Who are the Mind Lab researchers?

-Mind Lab researchers are developmental psychologists – scientists who study how children's thinking and learning develops.
-They are professors, postdoctoral researchers, graduate students and undergraduate students from Brown University and Providence College.
+Mind Lab researchers are developmental psychologists – scientists who study how children think, learn and develop.

-Dr. David Sobel is an Associate Professor of Cognitive Science and Psychology at Brown University.
+Dr. David Sobel is a Professor of Cognitive Science and Psychology at Brown University.
 Dr. Sobel and members of his research team at The Causality and Mind Lab study the ways children learn about how things work (cause and effect) and their understanding of how people think and learn.

 How do the Mind Lab researchers study how children learn?

-Each study is different, but all involve playing.
-In general, a session lasts five to 15 minutes, and parents are required to stay with their children at all times while the study is happening.
+Each study is different, but all involve short, fun activities that last 5 to 15 minutes, and parents are required to stay with their children at all times while the study is happening.
 Parents and children choose whether to participate and may decide to stop at any time.
 There are no known risks with these types of studies.
+All Museum visitors are welcome to talk to researchers to learn more about Mind Lab studies, even if they don’t wish to participate.

 How can my child participate in Mind Lab?

-Researchers are at the Museum several days a week.
+Researchers are in Mind Lab several days a week.
 Feel free to call the Museum at (401) 273-5437 to check the schedule.

 How can I learn more about how children learn?